 - 5.2.1 The legal obligation placed on a SSSI owner/occupier to give prior written notice (i.e., to apply for consent) to Natural England about proposed release operations will be triggered where the release of gamebirds, or an activity directly associated with gamebird releasing, is listed as an Operation Requiring Natural England's Consent (ORNEC) in the SSSI notification.
-Natural England has up to 4 months to make its consent decision. - 5.2.2 The most relevant standard ORNECs relating to gamebird release and management will typically be: - No.9.
+Natural England should provide its consent decision within 4 months. - 5.2.2 The most relevant standard ORNECs relating to gamebird release and management will typically be: - No.9.
 Release into the site of any wild, feral, captive-bred or domestic animal, plant, seed or micro-organism (including genetically modified organisms). - No.28a.
-Game and waterfowl management and hunting practices (where already damaging), introduction of game or waterfowl management (where applicable) and alterations to game and waterfowl management and hunting practice. - 5.2.3 Other ORNECs may also be relevant to a gamebird release proposal, such as use of vehicles (no.26), erection of permanent or temporary structures (no. 23) and tree and/or woodland management (no.12). - 5.2.4 Where gamebird releases within a site are being proposed but no relevant ORNECs are triggered because they are absent from the SSSI's list of operations, contact your Area Team regulation lead or a national site regulation adviser in the Protected Sites team for further advice.
+Game and waterfowl management and hunting practices (where already damaging), introduction of game or waterfowl management (where applicable) and alterations to game and waterfowl management and hunting practice. - 5.2.3 Other ORNECs may also be relevant to a gamebird release proposal, such as use of vehicles (no.26), erection of permanent or temporary structures (no. 23) and tree and/or woodland management (no.12). - 5.2.4 Where gamebird releases within a site are being proposed within a SSSI but no relevant ORNECs are triggered because they are absent from the SSSI's list of operations, no SSSI consent is required.
+If there are concerns about the likely impact of such a release, you should contact your Area Team sites lead or a national site regulation officer in the Protected Sites team for further advice.